Ted Lasso, Rom-Coms, and Emotional Vulnerability

 Series: Summer Lovin' -- Week 14

 This week marked the official start of summer, which for most of us means nothing more than just higher temperatures and even more humidity.
 But as the summer wears on, we're still finding more things to love each week.
 Whether binge-watching the latest Netflix series or picking up a good book for beach reading, we're still immersing ourselves in art each week.
-Joining me to discuss what they're lovin' are:
+This week, discussing what they're lovin' are:

 Beauty & the Beast 4x04 Recap: “Something’s Gotta Give” (Baby Aboard?)
 [Guest Poster: Bibi]